School for Advanced Studies in the Social Sciences

-Originally a department of the École pratique des hautes études, created in 1868 with the purpose of training academic researchers, the EHESS became an independent institution in 1975.
+Originally a department (Section VI) of the École pratique des hautes études, created in 1868 with the purpose of training academic researchers, the EHESS became an independent institution in 1975.
 Today its research covers social sciences, humanities, and applied mathematics.
 Degrees and research in economics and finance are awarded through the Paris School of Economics.

 The EHESS, in common with other grandes écoles, is a small school with very strict entry criteria, and admits students through a rigorous selection process based on applicants' research projects.
 Scholars in training are subsequently free to choose their own curriculum amongst the School's fields of research.
 The école has a small student-faculty ratio; 830 researchers for 3,000 students (27.6%).

 Most of the School's faculty belong to other institutions, mostly within the French National Centre for Scientific Research and schools affiliated with PSL University.
-The School is notable for its work connected to amongst others sociologist Pierre Bourdieu, philosopher Jacques Derrida, as well as economist Thomas Piketty.
+The School's alumni and faculty include sociologist Pierre Bourdieu, philosopher Jacques Derrida, and economist Thomas Piketty.